ClosedXML/ClosedXML/docs/concepts/formula-calculation.rst

 ---------------

-When a formula is loaded and the cell also contains a value, the formula is not makred as dirty on load.
+When a formula is loaded and the cell also contains a value, the formula is not marked as dirty on load.
 That is done under assumption that file contains the truth about what value of a cell should be.

 If a cell contains a formula, but not a value, the formula is marked as a dirty